Will *La France insoumise* be able to sustain itself over the long term?

 A structure inspired by prominent figures on the left

-The success was immediate, facilitated by a minimalist, free online registration process typical of the new forms of political organizing emerging in Europe: by March 27, 2017, the campaign website had amassed 332,123 registered users.
-This structure, openly inspired by Podemos, seeks to reconcile the verticality of decision-making and the charismatic leadership of a traditional party with the horizontality of engagement through local support groups, characteristics of the “movement-parties” analyzed by Rémi Lefebvre.
+The success was immediate, facilitated by a minimalist and free online registration process typical of the new forms of political activism emerging in Europe: as of March 27, 2017, the campaign website had 332,123 registered users.
+This structure, openly inspired by Podemos, seeks to reconcile the top-down decision-making and charismatic leadership of a traditional party with the bottom-up engagement through local support groups, characteristics of the “movement parties” analyzed by Rémi Lefebvre.

-The La France Insoumise candidate ultimately secured 19.58% of the vote in the first round of the 2017 presidential election, trailing closely behind the Les Républicains candidate—a breakthrough that was partially confirmed in June by the election of 17 members of parliament.
-Such early successes could have positioned La France Insoumise as the leading opposition force, a role it had set out to assume.
+The France Insoumise candidate ultimately won 19.58% of the vote in the first round of the 2017 presidential election, trailing closely behind the Les Républicains candidate—a breakthrough that was partially confirmed in June by the election of 17 members of parliament.
+Such early successes could have positioned France Insoumise as the leading opposition force, a role it had set out to assume.

-Five years later, the initial optimism has given way to significant disillusionment, though this has not led to the organization’s collapse.
-The “Insoumis” party label has lost its significance and is now merging into a broader identity that embodies the idea of a coalition of progressive forces under the name of the Popular Union.
+Five years later, the initial optimism had given way to significant disillusionment, though this did not lead to the organization’s collapse.
+The “Insoumis” partisan label has lost its significance and is now blending into a broader identity that embodies the idea of a coalition of progressive forces under the name “Union Populaire.”

 This new label clearly references Salvador Allende’s Chilean Unidad Popular, as well as the legacy of the Common Program or, more recently, the Greek coalition Syriza, which brings together parties and organizations.